 Image credit: momfuse.com

-Whether you want space to move around or something other than overhead lighting, hanging your plants from your pavilion’s ceiling will definitely add a green feel to your space without overcrowding it.
+Whether you want space to move around or something other than overhead lighting, I can assure you that hanging your plants from your pavilion’s ceiling will definitely add a green feel to your space without overcrowding it.
 Just look at how momfuse.com does it.

 Image credit: idealhome.co.uk

-Glass and wood will add a rustic feel to your space while keeping a sense of calm and clarity, especially when paired with plants.
-Include a sky window in your pavilion to allow the sunlight to peek through your space.
+I truly love the way glass and wood add a rustic feel to my space while keeping a sense of calm and clarity, especially when paired with plants.
+My tip for you is to include a sky window in your pavilion to allow the sunlight to peek through your space.

-Cozy it up with comfortable seating, a cup of coffee, and a book on a Sunday morning and you’re all set.
-Head to idealhome.co.uk for more simple décor inspiration.
+I would also cozy it up with comfortable seating, a cup of coffee, and a book on a Sunday morning, and you’re all set!
+Head to idealhome.co.uk for more simple décor inspiration for a rustic backyard pavilion.

 Image credit: spelldesigns.com

-Create an awe-inspiring space using beautiful chiffon or lace curtains draped over a tent frame.
-Just make sure to use a light material that will give you a sense of privacy, while allowing the sunlight to peek through and light up the space inside.
+Whether you’re looking for ways to decorate small pavilions or those bigger ones, you can create an awe-inspiring space using beautiful chiffon or lace curtains draped over a tent frame.
+I made sure to use a light material for my outdoor pavilion that gave me a sense of privacy while allowing the sunlight to peek through and light up the space inside.

-This design option not only turns your pavilion into an orient-inspired setup, but it will also create a nice ambiance on days where there’s a breeze and the light curtains will flutter in the wind.
+This design option not only turned my pavilion into an orient-inspired setup, but also created a nice ambiance on days when there’s a breeze and the light curtains will flutter in the wind.
 Bonus: you can add a few strings of fairy lights, like the guys at spelldesigns.com did.

 Image credit: hehousethatlarsbuilt.com

-Nothing says boho chic like a bunch of cushions and throw pillows!
-Layer fabrics and cushions for an earthy atmosphere and don’t be afraid to hang a couple of dreamcatchers or lanterns next to the cushions or on a nearby tree branch.
+In my humble opinion, nothing says boho chic like a bunch of cushions and throw pillows!
+I love to layer fabrics and cushions for an earthy atmosphere, and I’m never afraid to hang a couple of dreamcatchers or lanterns next to the cushions or on a nearby tree branch.

-This set up makes the perfect chill spot during spring and summer gatherings – just look at how thehousethatlarsbuilt.com did it.
-You can also bring your picnic basket and have a feast!
+Such a setup makes my outdoor pavilion the perfect chill spot during spring and summer gatherings – just look at how thehousethatlarsbuilt.com did it.
+You can also bring your picnic basket and have a feast, just like I did!

 Image credit: 1001gardens.org

 You know how they say less is more?
 Not always!
-Sometimes, the more pattern, fabric, and color you add, the more it adds to the charm.
+I have to say that sometimes, the more pattern, fabric, and color you add, the more it adds to the charm.

-Go crazy with Bedouin patterns and colors and turn your patio into a laid back pillow pit.
+Follow my steps and go crazy with Bedouin patterns and colors and turn your patio into a laid-back pillow pit.
 Head to 1001Gardens.org for more pattern inspiration for your garden space.

-For more inspiration, check these covered patio ideas.
+For more inspiration, check out these covered patio ideas.

 Image credit: curbly.com

 Take it a step further with a built-in grill or stove for BBQ parties.
-Pair it with a beautiful kitchen counter, like the ones at curbly.com, to create an outdoor cooking station where all the good stuff happens.
+I paired mine with a beautiful kitchen counter, like the ones at curbly.com, to create my dream outdoor cooking station where all the good stuff happens.

-This will keep the kitchen close at hand without taking up too much space or adding unnecessary clutter to the area.
+From my experience, a built-in grill will keep your kitchen close at hand without taking up too much space or adding unnecessary clutter to the area.

 Image credit: housebeautiful.com

 Want to keep things accessible, but don’t really want a whole outdoor stove or cooking station?
-Just add a small counter with storage space or a few shelves to your pavilion to keep the most important items close at hand.
+I’ve been there.
+What I did is I added a small counter with storage space and a few shelves to my pavilion to keep my most important items close at hand.

-Add a pop of color and a few rustic accessories here and there and you’ve got yourself a beautiful handy corner.
-Housebeautiful.com shows us how!
+I also added a pop of color and a few rustic accessories here and there, and I got myself a beautiful handy corner.
+Exactly how Housebeautiful.com did it!

 Image credit: thecreativityexchange.com

-Pair this with a nice seating area, like the ones at thecreativityexchange.com, to create the perfect space for chitchats and lunch.
+Pair this with a nice seating area, just like I did with the ones at thecreativityexchange.com, and create the perfect space for chitchats and lunch.

 Image credit: westerntimberframe.com

-Install a TV screen and place comfy sofas around a firepit for a nice, cozy time while watching football on a lazy Saturday.
-Or, gather the kids around for a fun movie night and make s’mores around the fire.
+I installed a TV screen and placed comfy sofas around a firepit for a nice, cozy time while watching football on a lazy Saturday.
+Don’t hesitate to gather the kids around for a fun movie night and make s’mores around the fire.
+I’m sure you’ll love it just as much as we did!

 Pull out a few fuzzy blankets and I doubt you’ll want to leave your new space.
 Just look at how beautiful these setups at westerntimberframe.com are.